ray-project/ray/doc/source/train/horovod.rst

     )

-When training with Horovod, we will always use a HorovodTrainer, irrespective of the training framework (e.g. PyTorch or Tensorflow).
+When training with Horovod, we will always use a HorovodTrainer, irrespective of the training framework, for example, PyTorch or TensorFlow.

 To customize the backend setup, you can pass a :class:`~ray.train.horovod.HorovodConfig`: